slidevjs/slidev/docs/themes/write-a-theme.md

 ### Slidev Version

-If the theme is relying on a specific feature of Slidev that are newly introduced, you can set the minimal Slidev version required to have your theme working properly:
+If the theme is relying on a specific feature of Slidev that is newly introduced, you can set the minimal Slidev version required to have your theme working properly:

 ```json
 // package.json